pewi21/gw2browser/README.md

 first.
 Loading any model is also *far* from optimized!

 * **Non-power-of-two textures are unsupported at the moment.**
-Decompressing one produces garbage blocks. well, except 126x64 ATEX files.
+Decompressing one produces garbage blocks.
+Well, except 126x64 ATEX files.
 Probably they use custom format for NPOT texture.

 * **Some times after the finish re-index .dat file, some of catalog is missing** Restart Gw2Browser will fix this issue.

 * **The code architect is messy**
-Need to work on it some day once I understand about code architect thing.
+Need to work on it someday once I understand about code architect thing.

 Libraries and restrictions
 --------------------------

-The application used some C++11 features, so it required C++11 capable compilier to compile it.
+The application used some C++11 features, so it required C++11 capable compiler to compile it.

 ### Required libraries